NO LONGER VALID EFFECTIVE SPRING 2023 – REFER TO the NEW PROJECT REQUIREMENTS PAGE

 Analyze the scholarly findings about the impact of an innovative learning practice (or the need for research in the case of new or under-investigated practices)—a method, a resource or a technology, for instance.
 This could be a reflection practice in which you have been involved, or a new or unfamiliar practice which you would like to explore.
 If the focus of Work 1 was on concepts and theories, the focus of Work 2A is on empirical cases and rigorously researched evidence of effective practice.
 If your Work 2A is a follow-on to Work 1, reference and link Work 1.
 Do not repeat any text—if you want to make the connection for you reviewers or readers, a reference with a link will suffice.

 In Work 2A, you will analyze an educational practice, or an ensemble of practices, as applied in clearly specified learning contexts.
-Use theory concepts introduced in this course.
-We encourage you to use theory concepts defined by members of the group in their published in this or previous courses with references and links to the published works of the other course participants.
+Use theory concepts introduced in this course, supported by scholarly sources (see Scholarly sources section below for more details.)

 Connection with course ideas: A work must explicitly connect with an idea or reference introduced in the course.
 You should have a clear mention of the course ideas in your work.

-Word length: at least 2000 words, not including references
+Word length: at least 2000 words, not including course alignment, experiential alignment, introduction, conclusion, or references

 Media: Include at least 7 media elements, such as images, diagrams, infographics, tables, embedded videos, (either uploaded into CGScholar, or embedded from other sites), web links, PDFs, datasets, or other digital media.
 Be sure these are well integrated into your work.
 Explain or discuss each media item in the text of your work.
 You should refer to specific points of the video with time codes or the particular aspects of the media object that you want your readers to focus on.
 Caption each item sourced from the web with a link and be sure to cite all media sources in the references list.